-If you're not 100% satisfied, we'll help you find another teacher or give your money back, no questions asked.
+If you're not completely satisfied, we'll help you find a new teacher or refund any unused lesson credits.

-Select your teacher and book online.
-After you book, your teacher will contact you directly to talk about your first lesson and you'll be able to manage your entire schedule through our free online account.
+Your teacher will welcome you with a personalized curriculum to meet your specific goals and you'll be able to manage your entire schedule through our free online account.

 Take your voice to the next level.
 Download free video tutorials to start singing like the star you are!